 “When it comes to your vision, prevention is the cure,’’ concludes Naude.

 Just because the temperature drops, it doesn’t mean eye health and protection should become any less of a concern.
 If anything, a great pair of quality polarized sunglasses should be an essential part of your winter wardrobe and according to CANSA, an important part of your overall sun protection plan.
-So, keep your shades handy for those cooler, more overcast days.
-Click on the following link to find out which foods are best for optimal eye health.
+So keep your shades handy for those cooler, more overcast days.

 About the article